xoofx/Fast1BRC/readme.md

 Some comments:

 - Results are varying a lot! 📊
-- My solution comes really close 🥈, but Nietras solution is really more consistent and overall winning! 🥇
+- My solution comes really really close 🥈 to Nietras solution (5% on average), but his solution is probably slightly more consistent and overall winning! 🥇
-  - It is interesting to note that Nietras and my solution are implemented with similar techniques, very close in most benchmarks, but there are some exceptions (e.g MacOS) that I haven't been able to explain.
-It looks like it relates mainly to the JIT struggling more while the AOT is similar, but haven't digged up exactly why... 🤔
+  - I discovered that it can be easy to mess things with a slight change that could work on one machine/platform but not work on another.
+Process/Threading priority tweaking are super sensitive and I stopped tweaking them in the end and I'm using the default. 😅
 - The results vary vastly between HW / OS 💾
   - The first aspect is the performance of the M2/SSD disk access
   - The second aspect is CPU performance (number of cores, caches, clock...etc.)